psytrap/home-tunnel/README.md

 * Relay server hosted on Deno Deploy relaying data between local client and remote client
 * Remote client running on the remotly machine accessing the forwarded port on the local host system

 No security, very prone to DoS attacks.
-Using a second SSH tunnel is recommend for security.
+Using a second SSH tunnel with secure password is recommend for security.

 # Example